Tuna-Onguner/Bilkent/README.md

 ## CS 223: Digital Design
 Required Language: SystemVerilog

+- Lab 1
 - Lab 2
 - Lab 3
 - Lab 4
 - Lab 5

-Note that Lab 1 is not shared since it does not include any programming.
+Note that there is no code provided for Lab 1 since it does not (or, at least, did not) include any programming.

 ## CS 202: Fundamental Structures of Computer Science II
 Required Language: C++